PatchesPrime/JARVIS/README.md

 ***
 ### Use XMPP and like JARVIS?
 JARVIS is technically capable of handling all the features listed above for anyone who uses XMPP as we do.
-If you're interested in having him do what he does for you just send me a message here on GitHub and we'll get you set up.
-He only listens to subscribers/admin for most things.
+He only listens to subscribers/admin for most things, but just being his friend will get you free game notifications.
+His JID: jarvis@hive.nullcorp.org

 ***
 ### Forking